scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 For more information refer to the following link https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/84e45e071c7646c88027fffc6a7bb787.html
 ```

 Now lets take a look at the path in the service task properties.
 This path should look familiar because you have created it in week one.
-Click on the following link https://incidentsmaster-srv-sleepy-camel.cfapps.eu10.hana.ondemand.com/ (this will eventually be replaced by your service) to see the SafetyIncidents Service that is called here.
+Click on the service link for your subaccount, to see the SafetyIncidents Service that is called here.

 ![MTADownload](Part3Images/safetyincident.png)